evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 Luckily, this is exactly what we need in our simulation.
 Equations 5 and 8 give as the accelerations for the distance and the angle respectively.
 We can then use Euler's method to find velocities from these accelerations.
 And by repeating the same trick again, we can find the distance and the angle from their speeds.

 To do this, we write a function called `newValue`.
-It computes the new value of a physical property by using its `derivative` and the time increment `deltaT`.
+It computes the new value of a physical property by using its `derivative` and the time increment `deltaT`:

 ```JavaScript
 function newValue(currentValue, deltaT, derivative) {